 Since 1970, Kestrel Land Trust has conserved and cared for forests, farms, and riverways in the Pioneer Valley of Western Massachusetts, while nurturing an enduring love of the land.
 Kestrel has conserved more than 25,000 acres throughout Amherst, Northampton, and their surrounding communities, and we are responsible for stewarding 3,000 acres of protected lands.
 Throughout our history, we have partnered with landowners, governmental agencies, citizen groups, and other organizations to protect farmland, woodlands, wildlife habitat, water resources, historic landscapes, and scenic vistas throughout the Valley.

-North County Land Trust is a regional Land Trust founded in 1992 to serve the conservation needs of 14 communities in north central Massachusetts.
+North County Land Trust is a regional Land Trust founded in 1992 to serve the conservation needs of 15 communities in north central Massachusetts.
 Our mission is to conserve the farms, forests and landscapes that define the character of our region.
-We assist private landowners with land preservation strategies; we partner with cities, towns and other non-profit organizations to preserve valuable land in a way that benefits the long-term health of our communities, which can include the need to preserve farmland for local agriculture as well as a call for city parks where local families can gather.
-We consider it part of our charge to educate and respond to the needs of all the children and adults who make up the socio-economically diverse communities we serve.
+We assist private landowners with land preservation strategies; we partner with cities, towns and other non-profit organizations to preserve valuable land in a way that benefits the long-term health of our communities, which can include preserving farmland for local agriculture and city parks where families can gather.
+We consider it part of our charge to educate and respond to the needs of all children and adults who make up the socio-economically diverse communities we serve.
 Our office is located on conservation land owned by the Trustees of Reservations in Leominster, MA.

 Sudbury Valley Trustees (SVT) is a regional land trust that conserves land and protects wildlife habitat in the Concord, Assabet, and Sudbury river basin for the benefit of present and future generations.
 We care for some of this region’s most important forests, wetlands, and grasslands—natural areas that support wildlife habitat, working farms, and recreational trails.
-As of 2016, SVT cares for more than 4300 acres on 84 reservations and 70 Conservation Restrictions and maintains a 55-mile trail network.
-We collaborate with numerous partner organizations, and our work is supported by 2900 members and 200 volunteers.
+As of 2018, SVT cares for more than 4,800 acres on 89 reservations and 75 Conservation Restrictions and maintains more than 55 miles of trails.
+We collaborate with numerous partner organizations, and our work is supported by 2,900 members and 200 volunteers.
 Our headquarters is located in an old farmhouse on a lovely 53-acre property with views of field and forests.

 The Wareham Land Trust’s mission is to conserve Wareham’s open space and natural resources, to unite citizens in a common goal of conservation and responsible land use, and to educate the public about the environmental and economic benefits of protecting open space and promoting sustainable development.
 The Wareham Land Trust is guided by a group of hard-working volunteer board members and supported by individuals and organizations throughout Wareham and the neighboring communities.

-The Wildlands Trust works throughout southeastern Massachusetts to conserve and permanently protect native habitats, farmland, and lands of high scenic and ecological value in order to keep our communities healthy and our residents connected to the natural world.
-The Wildlands Trust will work to sustain the rural character and quality of life enjoyed by the residents of southeastern Massachusetts by protecting high quality conservation and agricultural lands.
+The Wildlands Trust works throughout Southeastern Massachusetts to conserve and permanently protect native habitats, farmland, and lands of high ecological and scenic value that serve to keep our communities healthy and our residents connected to the natural world.
 We envision a future where open land is abundant, our water is clean, and forests, farms, wetlands, fields, ponds, and coastal areas are commonplace sightings on our landscape.
 Founded in 1973, Wildlands Trust is one of the largest and oldest regional land trusts in Massachusetts and has helped to ensure the protection of 8,500 acres of natural and agricultural lands.